gabinsane/multimodal-vae-comparison/docs/source/tutorials/adddataset.rst

 If you wish to train on your own data, you will need to make a custom dataset class in ``datasets.py``.
 Any new dataset must inherit from BaseDataset to have some common methods used by the DataModule.

-In case of CUB, we can also inherit the GEBID class as the data format is very similar.
-We can thus add it in datasets.py like this:
+In case of CUB we add it in datasets.py like this:

 .. code-block:: python
    :linenos:

-   class CUB(GEBID):
+   class CUB(BaseDataset):
        """Dataset class for our processed version of Caltech-UCSD birds dataset.
 We use the original images and text represented as sequences of one-hot-encodings for each character (incl. spaces)""" feature_dims = {"image": [64, 64, 3],